erictleung/data-science-resources/README.md

 > Computational biology and bioinformatics papers to cover the breadth of the
 > field.

-- [How to read a research paper][vsf] - one question to ask when reading papers.
+- [How to read a research paper][vsf] - One question to ask when reading papers.
 - [Zhang Lab Recommendations][zhang]
 - [The Leek group guide to genomics papers][jtleek]
 - ["Foundations of Computational and Systems Biology" Readings][mitocw] - MIT